Digital nomads have brought tiny houses, van living, full-time RV living and full-time travel to the forefront of American life.

 4. There are several things to keep in mind before buying land for your RV

-Most areas that allow you to live full-time in an RV will not have public sewer mains or other easy ways to dispose of RV grey and black water.
+Most areas that allow you to live full-time in an RV will not have access to a public sewer.

 Contact the county’s health department for rules and regulations regarding septic permits.

-Likewise, most areas that allow you to live full-time in an RV will not have public water mains.
+Likewise, most areas that allow you to live full-time in an RV will not have access to public water.

 You will want to make sure that you can drill a well or obtain water through other means.